Jennifer Janse van Rensburg: 2020–21 season

-2021–22 season
+2021–22 season: Grand Prix debut; First German national title

 Janse van Rensburg/Steffan started the season by competing at the 2021 Lake Placid Ice Dance International.
 Going on to compete on the 2021–22 ISU Challenger Series, the duo finished seventh at the 2021 CS Lombardia Trophy, tenth at the 2021 CS Finlandia Trophy, and seventh at the 2021 CS Cup of Austria.

 Assigned to an event on the 2021–22 Grand Prix circuit for the first time, Janse van Rensburg/Steffan finished tenth at the 2021 Internationaux de France.

 In December, they won their first national title at the 2022 German Championships.
 They would then close the season by winning gold at the 2022 Bavarian Open and the 2022 Egna Dance Trophy.

-2022–23 season
+2022–23 season: European and World Championships debut

 Assigned to compete at 2022 Skate America, Janse van Rensburg/Steffan started the season by finishing ninth at the event.
 They would then compete on the 2022–23 ISU Challenger Series, finishing winning silver at the 2022 CS Denis Ten Memorial Challenge and the 2022 CS Warsaw Cup as well as sixth at the 2022 CS Golden Spin of Zagreb.

 At the 2023 German Championships in January, Janse van Rensburg/Steffan won their second national title.
 For the first time, they were selected to represent Germany as a team at the European and World Championships.
 Going on to compete at the 2023 European Championships in Espoo, Finland, Janse van Rensburg/Steffan finished in ninth place.
 One week following the event, they won gold at the 2023 Bavarian Open for a second consecutive time.